 Children experience emotional outbursts and impulsiveness occasionally.
 But if that happens too often, it may be due to a borderline personality disorder (BPD).
-Borderline personality disorder in children is a mental health problem that features extreme emotions, impulsive behavior, and severe problems with self-worth, which makes maintaining long, stable, and strong relations with others difficult (1).
+Borderline personality disorder in children is a mental health problem characterized by extreme emotions, impulsive behavior, emotional dysregulation, and severe problems with self-worth, which makes maintaining long, stable, and strong relations with others difficult (1).
 Most often, the signs and symptoms of BPD appear in childhood, but the condition becomes prominent only during teenage or adulthood.

 Read on as we tell you about the signs, causes, diagnosis, and treatment of BPD in children.

 The exact cause of BPD is unknown.
 Problems with chemicals in the brain responsible for mood regulation might trigger the development of BPD (1).

 The following factors may put a child at a higher risk of developing BPD (2).

 - It is more common in children with a natural tendency to get upset easily.

 - Growing in a household where children do not receive enough support and training to handle their big emotions.